Austin Slater: Professional career

-Draft and minor leagues
+San Francisco Giants (2014–2024)

+Minor leagues (2014–2017)

+After his junior year, the San Francisco Giants selected Slater in the eighth round of the 2014 MLB draft, and he signed for a $200,000 signing bonus.
 Slater made his professional debut in 2014 with the Arizona League Giants and was promoted to the Salem-Keizer Volcanoes after two games.
 In 31 games between both teams, he batted .346 with two home runs and 25 RBIs.
 He was moved from outfield to second base in 2015.

-He spent 2015 with the San Jose Giants and Richmond Flying Squirrels where he posted a .294 batting average with three home runs and 47 RBIs in 114 games between both teams.
+Slater spent the 2015 season with the San Jose Giants and Richmond Flying Squirrels, where he posted a .294 batting average with three home runs and 47 RBIs in 114 games between both teams.
 He was a CAL mid-season All Star.
 After the season, the Giants assigned him to the Scottsdale Scorpions of the Arizona Fall League (AFL).